Relative ideals in homological categories, with an application to MV-algebras: Relative U -ideals

 Let $\sA$ be a pointed category with pullbacks and $U\colon\sB \to \sA$ be a faithful functor. \begin{definition} A \emph{relative $U$-ideal} of an object $B$ of $\sB$ (or $U$-ideal, or simply ideal, when $U$ is understood) is a morphism $k\colon A\to U(B)$ of $\sA$ such that there exists a morphism $f\colon B\to B'$ of $\sB$ that makes the following diagram a pullback in $\sA$:

-\end{definition} In other words, a $U$-ideal is a kernel in $\sA$ of a map which lives in $\sB$.
-Since kernels are monomorphisms, $U$-ideals can be seen as subobjects in a ``larger'' category; when the monomorphism $k$ is understood we feel free to say that the object $A$ is a $U$-ideal of $B$.
+\end{definition} In other words, a $U$-ideal is a kernel in $\sA$ of a map that lives in $\sB$.
+Since kernels are monomorphisms, $U$-ideals can be seen as subobjects in a ``larger'' category; when the monomorphism $k$ is understood, we feel free to say that the object $A$ is a $U$-ideal of $B$.
 Prototypical examples of $U$-ideals come from the inclusion $U\colon \Ring\to\Rng$ of unital rings into rings: $U$-ideals in $\Ring$ are nothing but the usual bilateral ideals of ring theory.
-Notice that in concrete situations, namely when $U$ is a forgetful functor between concrete categories, we identify the subobject $A$ of $U(B)$ with its image, namely a subset $A \subseteq B$.
+Notice that in concrete situations, namely, when $U$ is a forgetful functor between concrete categories, we identify the subobject $A$ of $U(B)$ with its image, namely a subset $A \subseteq B$.

-The example from ring theory suggests to consider a more robust environment for dealing with the notion of $U$-ideal. \begin{definition} A \emph{basic setting} for relative $U$-ideals is an adjunction
+The example from ring theory suggests considering a more robust environment for dealing with the notion of $U$-ideal. \begin{definition} A \emph{basic setting} for relative $U$-ideals is an adjunction

-where the category $\sA$ is homological and $U$ is a conservative faithful functor. \end{definition} \begin{remark} The right adjoint $U$ preserves finite limits and is conservative, therefore it reflects protomodularity (see \cite[Example 3.1.9]{BB}), it follows that the category $\sB$ is protomodular, too.
-On the other hand, the left adjoint $F$ preserves finite colimits, thus the object $I\df F(0)$ is initial in $\sB$. \end{remark}
+where the category $\sA$ is homological and $U$ is a conservative faithful functor. \end{definition} \begin{remark} The right adjoint $U$ preserves finite limits and is conservative; therefore, it reflects protomodularity (see \cite[Example 3.1.9]{BB}); it follows that the category $\sB$ is protomodular, too.
+On the other hand, the left adjoint $F$ preserves finite colimits, so the object $I\df F(0)$ is initial in $\sB$. \end{remark} \begin{remark} It is worth to observe that, most often, the requirement for $U$ to be faithful comes for free.
+More precisely, for a functor $U$ that preserves finite limits between finitely complete categories, it is easy to show that ``$U$ conservative'' implies ``$U$ faithful''. \end{remark}